citronneur/detours.net/README.md

 ### DetoursNetRuntime

 *detours.net* is based on detours project from Microsoft, which is mostly use in API hooking.
-It create a process in suspended mode, and then rewrete the IAT to insert a new dll at first place to be sure *Dllmain* of this dll will be execute first before all other code in your application.
-That's was be done by detoursNetRuntime, but inject a special DLL called detoursNetCLR.dll described in next chapter.
+It create a process in suspended mode, and then rewrite the IAT to insert a new dll at first place.
+This implies that *Dllmain* of this dll will be execute first before all other code in your application.
+That's was be done by *detoursNetRuntime.exe*, but inject a special DLL called *detoursNetCLR.dll* described in next chapter.

 ### DetoursNetCLR